scott-guthridge/pylibvna/docs/source/cal.rst

 ----------------------------------------------------

-Create the calibration from measurements of imperfect standards that have been measured on a more trusted instrament, loading the S-parameters of each standard from a file.
+Create the calibration from measurements of imperfect standards that have been measured on a more trusted instrument, loading the S-parameters of each standard from a file.

 .. literalinclude:: ../../examples/1x1m-calibrate.py